 Nature Works is the name of the nature and horticulture-based wellbeing projects we run at OTR.
-At Nature Works we believe that connecting to people, place and planet is essential in supporting your emotional health.
+At Nature Works we believe that connecting to people, place and planet is essential in supporting your health.

 People of all ages say they get a great deal out of being outdoors.
 Spending time in beautiful, tranquil places is in itself very calming and stress-reducing.
-Alongside this, trying new things, gaining new skills and learning ways to ground ourselves in the outdoors can be hugely uplifting and provide an invaluable opportunity to improve our confidence, self esteem and resilience.
+Alongside this, trying new things, gaining new skills and learning ways to relax in the outdoors can be hugely uplifting and provide an invaluable opportunity to improve our confidence, self esteem and resilience.

-New Roots Garden (13-25 year olds)
+New Roots Garden drop-in (13-25 year olds)

-The best way to begin your involvement with Nature Work will be to attend one of our sessions at the New Roots Garden.
-This will run every Tuesday come rain or shine between 4-7pm.
+The best way to begin your involvement with Nature Work will be to attend one of our drop-in sessions at the New Roots Garden.
+This will run every Tuesday (rain or shine!) between 4-7pm.
 Expect to meet regular and experienced OTR staff and volunteers in a relaxed and friendly environment.
 Activities you can expect will be as varied as pizza-making and natural building, to mindfulness practices, vegetable growing, pickling and preserving.
 Equally, just being in the outdoors, around a fire (with a cuppa!) is also very much encouraged.
 No previous experience needed whatsoever!

-Contact number – Tim on 07496 862 533
+Contact number: Tim on 07496 862 533